Accident injury record

 For NSW workers compensation issues, see nswworkinjury.com.au.
 For NSW CTP matters, see nswctpclaim.com.au.
 Those sites are the better fit where the main question is how the NSW statutory claim itself works.
 This site remains focused on the TPD side and on how statutory claims may affect the way a TPD claim is prepared or reviewed.

-Yes — if your TPD position overlaps with workers compensation or CTP, we can help assess how much that overlap may matter, what records should be reviewed first, and how to reduce inconsistency risk before or during your TPD claim.
+Yes.
+If your TPD position overlaps with workers compensation or CTP, we can help assess how much that overlap may matter, what records should be reviewed first, and how to reduce inconsistency risk before or during your TPD claim.

 That is often where real value sits: not in generic reassurance, but in identifying where one claim may affect the presentation of another and fixing problems early.